Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Introduction

 \section{Introduction}

-While turbulence often appears random, many turbulent flows contain underlying structures, such as eddies and vortices, the scale and nature of which vary depending on the conditions of the flow.
-Identifying these structures allows for a more detailed description of the flow, as well as the isolation of the dominant structures in the turbulence based on their contribution to the quantity or phenomenon of interest, such as \ac{TKE} or mixing.
+While turbulence often appears random, many turbulent flows contain underlying structures, such as eddies and vortices.
+The scale and nature of these structures vary depending on the flow conditions.
+Identifying these structures allows for a more detailed description of the flow, as well as the isolation of the dominant structures within the turbulence based on their contribution to the quantity or phenomenon of interest, such as \ac{TKE} or mixing.
 Ranking these structures based on their significance to a given application or study allows the construction of parsimonious reduced-order models, which can be used to reduce the computational intensity of analyses or to reduce noise from experimental data.

-The complex flow phenomena present in the flow over bluff bodies, even at low Reynolds numbers, develop as the Reynolds number increases, and are a subject of ongoing study.
-In this respect, the flow over spheres serves as a canonical model for flows over axisymmetric bluff bodies, and is of particular interest for developing a broad understanding of these flow phenomena.
-The phenomena observed in the wake of a sphere include transition from axisymmetry to planar symmetry to asymmetry, the formation and shedding of vortices, the development of shear layer instabilities, and flow separation.
-As the flow over a sphere varies significantly with Reynolds number, experimental and numerical investigations have covered a wide range of Reynolds number regimes.
+The complex flow phenomena present in the flow over bluff bodies, even at low Reynolds numbers, develop with increasing Reynolds number, and remain a subject of ongoing study.
+In this respect, the flow over spheres serves as a canonical model for flows over axisymmetric bluff bodies, and is of particular interest for advancing the understanding of these flow phenomena.
+The phenomena observed in the wake of a sphere include transition from axisymmetry to planar symmetry, from planar symmetry to asymmetry, the formation and shedding of vortices, the development of shear layer instabilities, and flow separation.
+As the flow over a sphere varies significantly with Reynolds number, experimental and numerical investigations have explored a wide range of Reynolds number regimes.